Reading the DCF77 Signal¶

 indicates another state.
 Power is reduced at the beginning of each

-low state of 0.2 s indicates a bit value of 1
+low state of 0.2 s indicates a bit value of 1.
+In second 59 no

 power reduction occurs.
 It serves as a sync pattern to indicate the